Brain-inspired Computing Based on Deep Learning for Human-computer Interaction: A Review: CONCLUSION

 \section{CONCLUSION}

-With the development of computer science, neuroscience, brain cognitive science and psychology, the collection and analysis of brain activity related data under various cognitive tasks has become an important intersection point, but the innovation of collection technology and the collection cost can not be ignored.
-This paper reviews the research status, progress and focus of brain-inspired computing from the perspective of machine learning and deep learning methods, puts forward some existing limitations, and looks forward to the development direction of this research field and its potential far-reaching impact.
-We sincerely hope that this review can bring some inspiration to researchers in the field of brain-inspired computing, and promote future innovation and progress.
+With the development of computer science, neuroscience, brain cognitive science and psychology, the acquisition and analysis of brain signals under various cognitive tasks has become an important intersection.
+Focusing on the human-computer interaction application scenarios of brain signal decoding text and speech, this study deeply discusses the brain-inspired computing models based on deep learning, summarizes the research status, progress and hotspots of brain-inspired computing for human-computer interaction, puts forward some existing limitations and gives some solutions.
+At present, this field is still in the initial stage of development.
+With the continuous evolution of artificial intelligence technology such as deep learning and the in-depth intersection of multi-disciplinary fields such as brain science, we believe that new breakthroughs can be continuously made.
+Therefore, we advocate continuing to pay attention to the co-evolution between multi-disciplines, and sincerely hope that this review can bring some inspiration to researchers in the field of human-computer interaction of brain-inspired computing and promote future innovation and progress.